Merging and Diffing Commands

 If there are conflicts during the merge, resolve them by opening the app in Studio Pro and selecting Version Control > Merge Changes Here.

-The reason for this is that conflict resolution is a complex process that has two requirements:
+Conflict resolution is a complex process that has two requirements:

-• The app has to be version-controlled
+• The app must be version-controlled.

 Examples